wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 # method: `calculatePlacementPhaseArmiesForCurrentPlayer(): int`

 ## BVA Step 1
-Input: Our current player, as well as the territories that they own at the start of Placement phase.
+Input: The territories that our current player owns at the start of Placement phase, per the TerritoryGraph

 Output: The amount of armies our current player will receive this phase dependent on the number of territories, as well as any continent troop bonuses they should receive.

 ## BVA Step 2
 Input:
-- Player object (pointer)
 - PlayerColor of the current person who's going (cases)
   - Our player object should have the same internal color as our PlayerColor from our currentPlayer tracking